 Summers were made for road trips.
 But everybody’s favorite time of year can also be fraught with hazards, especially when it comes to the heat.
 Hot summer days can sometimes leave you with an overheating car.
 When that happens, you could find yourself stuck by the side of the road waiting for a tow truck to rescue you.
 Don’t let this happen.
 Follow the tips below if you notice your temperature gauge peaking out.
-They’ll keep you rolling until you can get where you’re going.
+They’ll keep you rolling until you can get where you’re going, as long as it seems safe to try any of them.
 Once you do, get your car into the shop ASAP.

 - Loose or broken fan belt